crpietschmann/portfolio/_posts/2020/2020-02-15-macos-monitor-cpu-usage-info.md

 ![macOS Activity Monitor screenshot](/images/posts/2020-02-15-macos-monitor-cpu-usage-info/macos-activity-monitor.jpg "macOS Activity Monitor screenshot")

 You can also click on the **Window** menu and select options to view the CPU Usage, CPU History, and GPU History in separate windows.
-This will help give you insights into you current overall CPU utlization.
+This will help give you insights into you current overall CPU utilization.

 ![macOS Activity Monitor CPU & GPU usage screenshot](/images/posts/2020-02-15-macos-monitor-cpu-usage-info/macos-activity-monitor-cpu-gpu-history.jpg "macOS Activity Monitor CPU & GPU usage screenshot")